 You can design your workflow any way you want, but we highly recommend the following guidelines to help you build a versatile workflow.

-Keep the differences in your hiring process between your positions and locations that you have identified above (Step 2/3) into as few stages as possible.
-This will make it easier to modify the workflow for other Openings.
+Keep the differences in your hiring process between your positions and locations that you have identified above in Steps 2 and 3 into as few stages as possible.
+If specialized requirements for certain positions are not 100% needed, do not include them in your workflow.
+This will enable you to maintain a seamless workflow that can easily be modified for other openings.

 On average, about 10-15% of your applicants will finish the hiring process and get approved/hired.
 Minimize your team's workload by putting any reviewing and scheduling stages at the end of the workflow.